On blow-up trees for the harmonic map heat flow from $B^2$ to $S^2$: Nonexistence of multi-bubbles

 \section{Nonexistence of multi-bubbles}

 Let $v(x,t)$ solve (\ref{heat map flow}) with smooth and $k$-equivariant boundary data, $k \geq 1$.
 Assume that $v$ blows-up at time $T < +\infty$.
 In particular, $v$ has finite energy (Remark \ref{k-equivariance implies finite energy}).
 Let $h$ be the corresponding inclination coordinate chosen so that $h(0,t) = 0$.
 We give a further description of the blow-up event using the intersection-comparison argument from \cite{VANDERHOUT2003} and prove that there can only be a single bubble in the asymptotic decomposition (\ref{multi bubble decomposition along a sequence of times}).
+Recall from Proposition \ref{prop:smoothness at the boundary, earlier statement} that $v(x,T)$ and $h(r,T)$ are well-defined except at the origin.

 The starting point is Proposition \ref{prop:criterion for global solution} and Corollary \ref{cor:comparison of h with itself and exact value of limsup}.
 From those two results, one deduces (up to replacing $h$ by $-h$) that